jerdog/os-docusaurus/docs/community/dev-standards.md

 sidebar_label: Development Standards
 ---

+import { Highlight } from '../../src/components/Highlight/index.js'

 These Community Solutions Standards, including recommended best practices, are to ensure that Community Solutions Solutions are created that meet OneStream solution development requirements.

 ### Base Standards

 The following are the core coding and development standards that should be in place for any solution submitted to be included in Community Solutions.

-_FUTURE: Any solution which meets these base requirements will receive X # OF DEV COMMUNITY POINTS towards their DEV COMMUNITY LEVEL and/or DEV COMMUNITY LEVEL X._
+<Highlight color="#25c2a0">_FUTURE: Any solution which meets these base requirements will receive X # OF DEV COMMUNITY POINTS towards their DEV COMMUNITY LEVEL and/or DEV COMMUNITY LEVEL X._</Highlight>

 #### Testing